From 2011-2013 I was on the road for 440 days. In 2013 I was on the

-Once you’ve established a reputation as a travel writer who can produce multiple articles and genres, you’ll find invitations to press trips and Fam Tours popping into your inbox with alarming frequency.
+Once you’ve established a reputation as a travel writer who can produce multiple articles and publicity, you’ll find invitations to press trips and Fam Tours popping into your inbox with alarming frequency.

 I’m fortunate enough to receive one or two such invitations each week.
 I have to decline most invitations because the place doesn’t interest me, they clash with another trip on my calendar, or I don’t have outlets for them.

 Our two month Southeast Asia tour began in Singapore, our old stomping ground from 2002-2004, when Linda was on an expat assignment there.
-Many things were the same, and - not surprisingly, so much has changed in the ten plus years since we pulled up sticks.
+Many things were the same, and - not surprisingly - so much has changed since we pulled up sticks.

 We had great fun revisiting Little India, Chinatown, Jurong Bird Park, and the massively upgraded Sentosa Island.
 It was also good to check out new things like the Singapore Duck Tour and Gardens by the Bay.
-Enjoyed concerts at the Singapore Symphony and the Botanical Gardens.
+We enjoyed concerts at the Singapore Symphony and the Botanical Gardens.

 For a culinary assignment we dined in style at Raffles, Samy’s Curry House, Pan Pacific Hai Tien Lo Restaurant, and Blue Ginger.
 And on another foodie assignment we ate at a half dozen Hawker Centers around this small island nation.
-The food in Singapore hasn’t changed – it’s still superb everywhere.
+The food in Singapore hasn’t changed – it’s the food paradise of the world.

 The next stop was Borneo - Sabah and Sarawak.
 Our tours included a Borneo Trek and Kayaking Tour, and a cultural tour of native villages in the Borneo highlands.
 We thoroughly enjoyed the Orang Utangs in two protected reserves, and the hilarious Proboscis monkeys at a plantation reserve.

 Bali, Indonesia.
 On assignment to find the most luxurious resorts and spas in Bali, we stayed twenty-eight nights at twelve different luxury resorts.
 It was difficult to tear ourselves away from the resorts to tour the island, but we did.
-We visited numerous Hindu temples, sacred spring hot pools, art shops, and admired vistas of beautiful green rice fields, palaces, and more.
+Complimentary tours took us to Hindu temples, sacred spring hot pools, art shops, and vistas of beautiful green rice fields, palaces, and more.